KaranUpamanyu/skill-chart-demo/readme.md

-This is a demo for the skill chart I've built while working at Lyearn.
+This is a demo of the skill chart I built while working at Lyearn.

 ##### Base state